What is the Broad Evidence Rule?

 Proponents of this stricter style point to benefits like:

-- Consistency – Using the same core formula leads to more predictable, uniform results.
+- Consistency – The same core formula leads to more predictable, uniform results.

 - Clarity – People know exactly what to expect policy-wise.
 There’s less gray area.